knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 the overall design, see DESIGN.md in this directory.

-This back-end maintains or uses a number of AWS DynamoDB tables: LOCATION (`snappy_location`), DEVICE (`snappy_device`), CLASS (`snappy_class`), FACTOR (`snappy_factor`), and HISTORY (`snappy_history`).
-The first four are mostly static, while HISTORY is updated in response to data received from the devices.
+This back-end maintains or uses a number of AWS DynamoDB tables: LOCATION (`snappy_location`), DEVICE (`snappy_device`), CLASS (`snappy_class`), FACTOR (`snappy_factor`), and OBSERVATIONS (`snappy_observations`).
+The first four are mostly static, while OBSERVATIONS is updated in response to data received from the devices.

-Right now this is a NoSQL model, and the data stored in HISTORY (and to some extent in LOCATION) are not uniform, but vary with the device that reported data (or the nature of the location).
+Right now this is a NoSQL model, and the data stored in OBSERVATIONS (and to some extent in LOCATION) are not uniform, but vary with the device that reported data (or the nature of the location).

 Technically speaking the data model is defined not here, but jointly by two programs: the AWS Lambda code in `lambda/`, and the database command-line interface in `dbop/`.
 Those programs MUST be in